A Theory of Auditability for Allocation Mechanisms: For Online Publication: Omitted Proofs

-Therefore, at the beginning of step $t$ we have that no object is tentatively assigned to $i$, and both objects $\{\omega(i), \omega(j)\}$ are tentatively assigned to some individuals.
-Since $|\mathcal{I}| = |\mathcal{O}|$, there should be some object $o \notin \{\omega(i), \omega(j)\}$ that is not tentatively assigned to anyone.
+Therefore, at the beginning of step $t$ we have that no object is tentatively matched to $i$, and both objects $\{\omega(i), \omega(j)\}$ are tentatively matched to some individuals.
+Since $|\mathcal{I}| = |\mathcal{O}|$, there should be some object $o \notin \{\omega(i), \omega(j)\}$ that is not tentatively matched to anyone.
 Since no object is simultaneously less preferred by both $i$ and $j$ than their own objects at $\omega$, then either $i$ prefers $o$ to $\omega(i)$, or $j$ prefers $o$ more than $\omega(j)$.
-Either way, we arrive at a contradiction: $i$ cannot prefer $o$ more than $\omega(i)$ because she is claiming $\omega(i)$ at step $t$ when $o$ is available, and $j$ cannot prefer $o$ more than $\omega(j)$, because $\omega(j)$ is tentatively assigned to $j$, despite that $o$ is not tentatively assigned to anyone (and hence, has not been claimed by anyone in any previous step).
+Either way, we arrive at a contradiction: $i$ cannot prefer $o$ more than $\omega(i)$ because she is claiming $\omega(i)$ at step $t$ when $o$ is available, and $j$ cannot prefer $o$ more than $\omega(j)$, because $\omega(j)$ is tentatively matched to $j$, despite that $o$ is not tentatively matched to anyone (and hence, has not been claimed by anyone in any previous step).

-\textbf{Case 2.} Suppose $i$ is assigned to $\omega(i)$ before $j$ is assigned to $\omega(j)$.
+\textbf{Case 2.} Suppose $i$ is matched to $\omega(i)$ before $j$ is matched to $\omega(j)$.
 This case is symmetric to Case 1, and hence, the proof is similar (identical).